MdAdnan0786/student-performance-prediction/README.md

 │   └── main.tsx           # React entry point
 ├── start.ps1              # PowerShell startup script
 ├── start.bat              # Batch startup script
+├── render.yaml            # (Optional) Render.com deployment config
+├── runtime.txt            # (Optional) Python runtime hint for PaaS
 └── README.md              # This file
 ```

+## Deployment (optional)

+- A minimal FastAPI app exists at `backend/api/main.py` for serverless hosts like Vercel.
+- Files like `render.yaml` and `runtime.txt` are included as starting points for cloud deployment.
+	These are optional and not required for local development.

 ## Development